uncss/grunt-uncss/README.md

 # grunt-uncss

 >A grunt task for removing unused CSS from your projects.
-Works across multiple files.
+Works across multiple files and supports dynamically injected CSS via PhantomJS.

-*Note: this project is currently in early developer preview*

 ## Preview